puppetlabs-toy-chest/pdk-planning/RFCs/0000-expand-new-task.md

 - Allow `pdk new task` to accept an unbounded, space-separated list of `implementations` to be provided after the task name.

 - When one or more implementation files are provided, PDK will only generate a `tasks/<taskname>.json` file for the new task.
 The generated metadata will contain an `"implementations"` key with each given implementation file listed.
+Each `implementation` item will have a templated `requirements` key with a placeholder value.

 - If the `--language` option is provided at the same time as one or more `<implementation>` arguments, PDK should exit with an appropriate error message.